• Skip to main content

 To learn more about the history and traditions of southern food and cooking be sure to check out Southern Food: Then and Now.
 It's a look at where a lot of our traditions came from, as well as a peek into the future.

-skillet potatoes with cheese & bacon
+skillet of sliced potatoes with topping.

-Iron Skillet Potatoes (on the grill)
+Loaded Cast Iron Skillet Potatoes

-4.82 from 11 votes
+4.70 from 13 votes

 Print Recipe Pin Recipe